Nellore Sheep Farming Project Report for 100 RAMS.

 Electricity, water, chaff/fodder cutter, and other equipment: Rs 500/animal.

-If you are planning for bank loan amount: Usually, it is 75% of the capital investment.
+If you are planning for a bank loan amount: Usually, it is 75% of the capital investment.

 Green fodder production: 2 acres of irrigated land at cultivation charges of 4000/acre.